Calculating how much a barn conversion costs? Here's why you might need deep pockets

 Insulation

+Don’t forget insulation and damp-proofing costs too – old barn structures will not meet the necessary building regulations requirements for a dwelling.
 You would expect to allow costs for insulating the roof and walls (internal wall insulation is best to preserve the exterior).
-However, it’s likely that you will also need to provide additional insulation in the floor — barns will typically have large open plan (often vaulted) spaces.
+However, it’s likely that you will also need to provide additional insulation in the floor – barns will typically have large open plan (often vaulted) spaces.

-While some barns will have nothing more than compacted dirt floors, most will have had concrete floors added at some stage so you will need to factor in the cost of digging up and disposing of these concrete floors in order to accommodate underfloor heating/rigid insulation boards.
+While some barns will have nothing more than compacted dirt floors, most will have had concrete floors added at some stage, so you will need to factor in the cost of digging up and disposing of these concrete floors in order to accommodate underfloor heating/rigid insulation boards.

 Re-roofing